Thermite: Hazards

 Thermite's main ingredients were also utilized for their individual qualities, specifically reflectivity and heat insulation, in a paint coating or dope for the German zeppelin Hindenburg, possibly contributing to its fiery destruction.
 This was a theory put forward by the former NASA scientist Addison Bain, and later tested in small scale by the scientific reality-TV show MythBusters with semi-inconclusive results (it was proven not to be the fault of the thermite reaction alone, but instead conjectured to be a combination of that and the burning of hydrogen gas that filled the body of the Hindenburg).
 The MythBusters program also tested the veracity of a video found on the Internet, whereby a quantity of thermite in a metal bucket was ignited while sitting on top of several blocks of ice, causing a sudden explosion.
 They were able to confirm the results, finding huge chunks of ice as far as 50 m from the point of explosion.
 Co-host Jamie Hyneman conjectured that this was due to the thermite mixture aerosolizing, perhaps in a cloud of steam, causing it to burn even faster.
 Hyneman also voiced skepticism about another theory explaining the phenomenon: that the reaction somehow separated the hydrogen and oxygen in the ice and then ignited them.
-This explanation claims that the explosion is due to the reaction of high temperature molten aluminum with water. aluminum reacts violently with water or steam at high temperatures, releasing hydrogen and oxidizing in the process.
+This explanation claims that the explosion is due to the reaction of high temperature molten aluminium with water.
+Aluminium reacts violently with water or steam at high temperatures, releasing hydrogen and oxidizing in the process.
 The speed of that reaction and the ignition of the resulting hydrogen can easily account for the explosion verified.
 This process is akin to the explosive reaction caused by dropping metallic potassium into water.